Black Sea salmon: Anatomy and Physiology

-As smolts, Black Sea salmon are 11.5-13 cm in length.
+As smolts, Black Sea salmon are 11.5–13 cm in length.
 At adulthood, females are typically 38.3.8±.87 cm and males are 32.88 ± 1.825 cm from snout to the posterior end of the last vertebra (standard length).
 The largest recorded specimen was collected in the Firtina stream in Turkey and was 16.5 kg in mass and 98 cm in length.

 Typically, they have 14 fin rays in the dorsal fin, ten fin rays in pectoral fins, 14 fin rays in pelvic fins and 12 fin rays in the anal fin.
 Black Sea salmon generally possess similar meristic characteristics relative to Salmo trutta writ large, though they have a greater number (18-19 vs 15-17) of scales between the adipose fin and the lateral line and a greater number (16-21 vs 13-16) of gill rakers.
 Relative to other Salmo trutta populations, Black Sea salmon are more silvery in color, with fewer red spots in many cases.

-Compositionally, wild-caught salmon are around 71.8±.2 percent water, 17.9±.1 percent protein, 8.0±.2 percent fat and 1.3±.05 percent crude ash, while cultured generations typically have slightly higher water concentrations and lower protein and fat concentrations.

 A juvenile black sea salmon (Salmo trutta labrax), measuring about 10 cm.